gilbertfrancois/msx-c-toolchain/README.md

 ## About

-This repository creates a out-of-the-box consistent cross-platform MSX C-programming development environment for all computers with ARM and Intel processors.
+This repository provides an out-of-the-box consistent cross-platform MSX C-programming development environment for ~~all~~ most 3computers with ARM and Intel processors.
 It runs on macOS (Apple Silicon or Intel), Linux (ARM64 or x86_64) and Windows.